mkmat/CODE-GPSD-3D/README.md

 2. If called without any argument, GPSD-3D displays the documentation.
 3. GPSD-3D can be called in parallel.
 4. Each GPSD-3D call runs in a unique temporary directory, upon successful completion the temporary directory is removed.
 5. The maximum number of threads used by OpenMP is reported during the installation and also if GPSD-3D is called without arguments.
+For very large systems with, say, more than 1000000 spheres, running at the maximum number of threats must not be an advantage and you should check the speed also using a single processor, using -np=1

 ## Output